Talks over Gaza ceasefire at stalemate after Rafah operation, Qatar PM says | Law-Order

 Talks over Gaza ceasefire at stalemate after Rafah operation, Qatar PM says

-Talks over a ceasefire in Gaza have reached a stalemate due to Israel's operations in Rafah, Qatar's Prime Minister Sheikh Mohammed bin Abdulrahman Al-Thani said on Tuesday.
-Israeli operations in Rafah, which started this month, have closed a main crossing point for aid from the border with Egypt a move humanitarian groups say has worsened an already dire situation.
+Talks over a ceasefire in Gaza have reached a stalemate due to Israel's operations in the southern border city of Rafah, Qatari Prime Minister Sheikh Mohammed bin Abdulrahman Al-Thani said on Tuesday.
+Israeli operations in Rafah, which started this month, have closed a main crossing point for aid from the border with Egypt, a move humanitarian groups say has worsened an already dire situation.

-Talks over a ceasefire in Gaza have reached a stalemate due to Israel's operations in Rafah, Qatar's Prime Minister Sheikh Mohammed bin Abdulrahman Al-Thani said on Tuesday.
+Talks over a ceasefire in Gaza have reached a stalemate due to Israel's operations in the southern border city of Rafah, Qatari Prime Minister Sheikh Mohammed bin Abdulrahman Al-Thani said on Tuesday.

 Sheikh Mohammed, whose country has mediated heavily between Palestinian Islamist group Hamas and Israel throughout the seven-month conflict, said Qatar would keep working to resolve the situation.
 "We make it very clear for everyone: our job is limited to our mediation," he said.
 "That's what we will do, that what we will continue to do."

 Sheikh Mohammed said the fundamental difference between the two parties was over the release of hostages and ending the war.
-More than 34,000 Palestinians have been killed in Israel's assault on the Gaza Strip, say health officials in the Hamas-ruled enclave.
+More than 35,000 Palestinians have been killed in Israel's assault on the Gaza Strip, say health officials in the Hamas-ruled enclave.
 The war began when Hamas militants attacked Israel on Oct.
-7, killing 1,200 people and abducting 252 others, of whom 133 are believed to remain in captivity in Gaza, according to Israeli tallies.
+7, killing 1,200 people and abducting 252, of whom 133 are believed to remain in captivity in Gaza, according to Israeli tallies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)